 For your convenience, we've posted descriptions of this month's sermon topics and speakers.

-Rev. Chip Wright, with Jason Stearns, Worship Associate
+Meredith Guest, with Jason Stearns, Worship Associate

 We separate ourselves by all kinds of borders both internal and external.
 Internal borders arising from fear, mistrust and group identity manifest in external borders dividing nations, states, religions and races.
 Increasingly, however, it is becoming obvious that the problems we face as a species cannot be contained within borders, nor can solutions if they are to be real and effective.
 As religious (and not-so-religious) progressives who believe in the inherent worth and dignity of all people, we are constrained to cross borders whenever we can – intentionally, respectfully, courageously – in order to affirm and celebrate our common humanity, even if doing so requires risk, struggle, and sacrifice.